I designed, prototyped, and developed the new YoTaxi app

 Sticker Sheet

-I added a Sticker Sheet to make it easy to develop the app's unique components and styles.
+I added a Sticker Sheet to make it easy to develop the app's unique components

 (Click on image to enlarge)